Yuol96/MyNotes/leetcode/notes.md

 - time: 100%
 - space: 100%
 - interviewLevel

-Attention!
+- attention:!
 It needs to be taken care of when `nums` only has one element.

 ```java
 class Solution {